 Email Director Martin Becker or call 800-544-7223, ext.
 6359 for more information about auditions and rehearsals.

-Join student leaders Joshua Hamrick and Amy Forbes as the Lancer Pep Band supports Grace athletics.
+Join the Lancer Pep Band as they support Grace athletics.
 The Pep Band, which performs at most men's and women's basketball games, is occasionally joined by area high school pep bands.
-It's an exciting way to show school spirit!
+It's an exciting way to show school spirit.

 Contact Advisor Eric Criss at 800-544-7223, ext.
 6347 to learn more about pre-game rehearsals.

 The Symphony of the Lakes is a professional orchestra dedicated to bringing music of the highest quality to the people of Kosciusko County and neighboring lakes communities.
 Conducted by Thomas Stirling, the musical supervisor and musical director for Wagon Wheel Theatre, this year-round orchestra schedules a number of full orchestra and chamber concerts each season.
 Auditions are held usually once or twice a year, or as needed, for those who may wish to join the orchestra.
 Auditions for substitute musicians are held once every year for those who would like to be able to fill in in case of vacancies or illness within the orchestra.
 Tickets to all performances may be purchased online or at the Wagon Wheel box office.
 Symphony of the Lakes is directed by the Symphony Committee, which is a subcommittee of the Wagon Wheel board.
 For further details, visit the symphony’s website at www.symphonyofthelakes.com, call (574) 267-8041, or check out the Symphony of the Lakes' Facebook page.